choww/address-book/README.md

 4. Visit http://localhost:4040 in the browser

 # Assumptions
-* Users only searches contacts by name
+* User only searches contacts by name
+* User submit search form by hitting the Enter/Return key
+* Search is case-insensitive